 - Believing that everyone has the same value system or beliefs as you

-- Favoring to spend your time or hire individuals who are in the same “group” as you.
+- Favoring spending your time or hiring individuals who are in the same “group” as you.
 This can be racial, sexual, gender-related, nationality, and so on (in-group bias)

 - Believing the first idea or memory that comes to mind is the most accurate, ignoring other solutions.
 This is known as availability bias or the availability heuristic

 - Thinking you can accurately predict most events even without much information (hindsight bias)

 - Relying too heavily on the first article, journal, or source you find to base your opinions around (anchoring bias)

 - Continually underestimating the dangers and downsides to upholding the status quo while thinking all change is negative

 - Letting your impression of one person influence how you view a larger group of people.
 This could be in an organization, race, country, and so on (halo effect)